 1. Join our mailing list for updates on the pilot program by entering your email address in the red box below.

 2. Make a donation to support the pilot program’s development.

 3. Take our online course, Transgender Inclusion in Congregations.
 This course offers a taste of the approach we are exploring for the pilot program, focused on trans communities.

-Note: The collage that appears at the top of this page features the art and words of many incredible people, including Annie Segarra, Assata Shakur, Audre Lorde, Beatriz Aurora, Christy C. Road, Frank Houtkamp, Frida Kahlo, Gandhi, @gnightirene, Kehinde Wiley, Keith Haring, Micah Bazant, Noé Two, Ricardo Levins Morales, Thich Nhat Hanh, the Trans Justice Funding Project, and UU_art_painter.
+Note: The collage that appears at the top of this page features the art and words of many incredible people, including Annie Segarra, Assata Shakur, Audre Lorde, Beatriz Aurora, Cristy C. Road, Frank Houtkamp, Frida Kahlo, Ghandi, @gnightirene, Kehinde Wiley, Keith Haring, Micah Bazant, Noé Two, Ricardo Levins Morales, Thich Nhat Hanh, the Trans Justice Funding Project, and UU_art_painter.
 Please consider supporting/following these artists and purchasing their work.